 If you’re a single working parent, if both parents work or one parent works and the other is incapacitated, in hospital or prison, 70% of your childcare costs (registered or approved childcare) up to £175 a week for one child or £300 a week for more than one child can be included in your claim for WTC/UC.
 Check how many hours a week you need to work to qualify for WTC/UC.
 You can claim for disabled children until the end of the week including 1st September following their 16th birthday (15th birthday for non-disabled children).
 The childcare must be registered or approved, see www.gov.uk.
 Care by a relative of the child does not qualify.
 As your income increases the amount of WTC/UC you get is tapered off.

 Some employers provide childcare vouchers as an extra or through a salary sacrifice scheme.
 There are tax and National Insurance concessions on vouchers up to £55 a week.
 Vouchers can be used for registered or approved childcare.
 You cannot include the cost of childcare which is paid for by vouchers in your claim for WTC/UC and sacrificing some of your salary may have a knock-on effect on pay rises and pension contributions so it essential to calculate whether vouchers are advantageous in your circumstances.
-From October 2018, Childcare Vouchers will close to new applicants.
-However, you will continue receiving vouchers after this date as long as you join the scheme and receive your first voucher before October 2018, and:
+From October 2018, Childcare Vouchers closed to new applicants.
+However, you will continue to receive vouchers after this date as long as you joined the scheme and received your first voucher before October 2018, and: